-A Movement for Movement is a new research report and shows, the first time, a strong link between recreational screen time and children’s inactivity.
+A Movement for Movement is a new research report and shows, for the first time, a strong link between recreational screen time and children’s inactivity.
 Children are choosing to spend their free hours on screens instead of playing outside.

 The API commissioned Dr Aric Sigman, a leading expert on the effects of screen time on children, to draw together the growing body of evidence showing the effects that less play and more screens are having on children.
 It is the first time all the relevant scientific and medical data has been collated in this way so that we can more fully understand the impact of discretionary screen time (DST) on play and children’s development.